-For example, using the word “shoes” as a broad match keyword would expose you to everything from hiking boots to high heels, even though your product might’ve been running shoes (read more about keyword match types).
+A lot of advertisers mistakenly apply the broad match type too liberally.
+For example, using the word “shoes” as a broad match keyword would expose you to everything from hiking boots to high heels, even though your product might be running shoes.

 Where broad match keywords are present, negative keyword sculpting is necessary!

-Unless you have insanely long-tail keywords in your broad match, chances are your broad matches are wasting ad spend on irrelevant, non-converting clicks.
+Unless you have insanely long-tail keywords in your broad match, chances are your broad matches waste ad spend on irrelevant, non-converting clicks.